-Find a very clear space to place the audio system.
+Find a very clear space to place the home theater system.
 Objects can absorb the sound or make it bounce, thus changing the timbre or generating distortions.
-Mirrors change frequencies and make sound a little sharper than it really is.
+Mirrors change frequencies and make the sound a little sharper than it really is.
 So avoid having objects that may interfere and if the room has large windows, cover them with thick curtains.

 For desktop and small/medium rooms

-For this scenario we will consider than small and medium-sized rooms are those smaller than 13×13 feet.
+For this scenario, we will consider that small and medium-sized rooms are those smaller than 13×13 feet.
 The best sound system to place on your desk or in small spaces is stereo equipment.
-The main reason for this is that in these spaces it will be difficult to separate the speaker from the wall, so the sound bouncing will be inevitable.
+The main reason for this is that in these spaces it will be difficult to separate the speaker from the wall so the sound bouncing will be inevitable.
 In addition, the more speakers you put, the bigger amount of reverberations will be, which aggravates the situation and will not add quality.
-Moreover, overlapping waves produces “dirty” sounds that can be annoying to the viewer, generating headaches and earaches when the volume is turned up.
+Moreover, overlapping waves produce “dirty” sounds that can be annoying to the viewer, generating headaches and earaches when the volume is turned up.